webfactory/ssh-agent/README.md

 ## Creating SSH keys

+In order to create a new SSH key, run `ssh-keygen -t ed25519 -a 100 -f path/to/keyfile`, as suggested in [this blog post](https://stribika.github.io/2015/01/04/secure-secure-shell.html).
+If you need to work with some older server software and need RSA keys, tr `ssh-keygen -t rsa -b 4096 -o -f path/to/keyfile` instead.

-In order to create a new SSH key, run `ssh-keygen -t rsa -b 4096 -m pem -f path/to/keyfile`.
-This will prompt you for a key passphrase and save the key in `path/to/keyfile`.
+Both commands will prompt you for a key passphrase and save the key in `path/to/keyfile`.

-Having a passphrase is a good thing, since it will keep the key encrypted on your disk.
-When configuring the secret `SSH_PRIVATE_KEY` value in your repository, however, you will need the private key *unencrypted*.
+In general, having a passphrase is a good thing, since it will keep the key encrypted on your disk.
+When using the key with this action, however, you need to make sure you don't specify a passphrase: The key must be usable without reading the passphrase from input.
+Since the key itself is stored using GitHub's "Secret" feature, it should be fairly safe anyway.

-To show the private key unencrypted, run `openssl rsa -in path/to/key -outform pem`.

 ## Authorizing a key